Recording of New! New! New! Practical Strategies using Literature to Develop Executive Function Skills

 Presented by Sarah Ward, M.S., CCC/SLP

-ATTENDEES: If you are registering someone else or registering a group of people, please enter the attendee names and emails in the "notes" section upon checkout.
+ATTENDEES: If you are paying for and and registering someone else or registering a group of people, please enter the attendee names and emails in the "notes" section upon checkout.

 This recording will be available to you for 1 month after the date of purchase.